makinacorpus/makina-slides/python/inflence-on-js/blog_post.rst

             # ...
             do_something_with(data, new_item)

-As the tranformation process becomes more complex, or is shared between different parts of the code, you'll likely want to factor it out to a separate tranformation function like this:
+As the transformation process becomes more complex, or is shared between different parts of the code, you'll likely want to factor it out to a separate transformation function like this:

 .. sourcecode:: python